shaharzeira/static-custom-startup-page/tailwind/README.md

 // document.head.insertBefore(script, document.head.firstChild);
 ```

-⚠ **Important:** Re-comment the line above before deploying to production to ensure the compiled Tailwind CSS file is used.
+⚠ **Important:** Re-comment this line before deploying to production to ensure the compiled Tailwind CSS file is used.

 ---